spss20/GunSimulator/README.md

 # GunSimulator
-A 3D Gun Simulator using Android device raw data of accelerometer.
-A device is equipped in muzzle of a gun and a simulation of environment is produced.
+A 3D Gun Simulator using OpenGL and an accelerometer in Android.
+A device is equipped in the muzzle of a gun and a simulation of the environment is produced.